 - The entirety of the document should be legible enough to be reproduced for recording.

 Marital status (§ 43-28-19): Recitals must be made at the Register of Deeds regarding one (1) of the following three (3) pieces of information:

 - The marital status of both the Grantor and Grantee,

 - The homestead status of the property, or

 - The identity of parties named in the Deed in the chain of title.

-Mailing address of the Grantee (§ 43-28-21): The Grantee must provide their mailing address to Register of Deeds at the time of recording the Quit Claim Deed.
+Grantee Mailing Address (§ 43-28-21): The Grantee must provide their mailing address to the Register of Deeds at the time of recording.

-To explain all of this in easy-to-understand terms, recording a Deed provides what is called “constructive notice” to other parties who may wish to purchase the same property.
-It is a legal requirement to provide such notice by making a record of the Quit Claim Deed at the Register of Deeds.
+To explain this in easy-to-understand terms, recording a deed provides what is called “constructive notice” to other parties who may wish to purchase the same property.
+It is a legal requirement to provide such notice by making a record of the deed at the Register of Deeds.

 If one party does not provide notice and another party proceeds to purchase and record a conveyance for the same property, the party who records their conveyance first will obtain the property title because state law prioritizes recorded conveyances.
 In effect, the party who did not record their conveyance will lose any rights to the property.